TonyScript/itranswarp.js/README.md

 Nodejs: >= 8.x

-MySQL: 5.6 ~ 5.7（root 密码设置为 password）
+MySQL: 5.6 ~ 5.7（Set root password as password）

-Memcache （需要启动 memcached -m 32 -p 11211 -d start）
+Memcache （run memcached -m 32 -p 11211 -d start）

-Nginx（需要启动，并将端口号修改为80）
+Nginx（run and change the port form 8080 to 80）

 ### Configurations

 You should make a copy of `config_default.js` to `config_<NODE_ENV>.js`, and override some of the settings you needed.

-For example, if NODE_ENV=production, you need create `config_/usr/local/bin/node.js`（www 目录下执行）:
+For example, if NODE_ENV=production, you need create `config_/usr/local/bin/node.js`（In the directory of www）:

     $ cp www/config_default.js www/config_/usr/local/bin/node.js